Herman Luyties MD Grave Marker St Louis Bellafontaine Cemetery 3D print model

 cgtrader

-This is a 3D printable model of the Girl in the Shadow Box found at the Bellafontaine Cemetery in St. Louis, MD.
-At her feet lies the remains of Dr. Herman Luyties.
+This is a 3D printable model of the Girl in the Shadow Box located at the Bellefontaine Cemetery in St. Louis, Missouri.
+At her feet lies Dr. Herman Luyties' remains.
 The girl can be printed separately from her box, or together.
-All 3 variants are included in the download (Arch, Girl, Both).
-This model was expertly sculpted using stills from the monument, and has been test printed on both CR-10 and Prusa class desktop 3D printers.
-100% error free and very detailed/textured.
-In the 1840's, Herman Luyties, MD, opened a small homeopathic practice in downtown St. Louis.
-Soon after, doctors moving west began pressing him for homeopathic kits and supplies since he was the first local resource west of the Mississippi River.
-As the demand increased, he moved his office to the back and in 1853 officially opened a small homeopathic pharmacy.
-When the Homeopathic Medical College of Missouri was established in St. Louis in 1857, Luyties Pharmacal Company became the primary resource for homeopathy across the country.
-Dr. Luyties worked diligently on formulating combination tablets for specific ailments which would make it easier for his patients to care for their own self-treatable conditions, especially for patients traveling or living too far out for him to reach them quickly.
-After receiving the 1904 World Fair's Grand Prize of Medicine for the superior Purity, Accuracy and Quality of Luyties Homeopathic Remedies, August Luyties, (Herman's son) built a much needed factory-sized building for Luyties.
-In 1910 manufacturing moved to its current building.
-Luyties has been a much-loved family business ever since it began.
-This long history helps explain our wide product line, our loyal customer base, our family heritage and our commitment to classical homeopathy.
-Luyties has fostered the art and science of manufacturing homeopathic remedies and remained steadfast to homeopathic principles through the trials and hardships homeopathy has endured to reach today's level of acceptance and popularity.
-During a trip to Italy in the early 1900s, Herman Luyties, owner of the first proprietary drug store in St. Louis, met a voluptuous model for an Italian sculptor.
-He fell in love with her and proposed, but she declined.
-Heartbroken, Luyties commissioned the sculptor to render a 12-foot marble statue of his beloved.
-The statue was shipped to St. Louis, where he kept it in the foyer of his Portland Place home.
-The several-ton statue was moved, because of its extreme weight, to the family burial plot in Bellefontaine.
-When the weather began to deteriorate the marble, he had to enclose her in a glass-fronted case.
-Luyties died at age 50 and was buried at the foot of “the girl in the shadow box.”
-License: These are for personal use only, please do not distribute the files or the guides without my permission.
-Please do not sell copies without contacting me before purchase.
-Terms: No refunds will be given under any circumstances.
+All three variants are included in the download: Arch, Girl, Both.
+This detailed and textured model was expertly sculpted using still images of the monument.
+It has been test printed on both CR-10 and Prusa class desktop 3D printers.
+In the 1840s, Dr. Herman Luyties, a skilled medical professional, established a small homeopathic practice in downtown St. Louis.
+Shortly after, physicians heading west sought him for homeopathic kits and supplies as he was the primary local resource beyond the Mississippi River.
+As demand increased, he moved his office to the rear and officially opened a small homeopathic pharmacy in 1853.
+When the Homeopathic Medical College of Missouri was founded in St. Louis in 1857, Luyties Pharmacal Company became the chief source for homeopathy nationwide.
+Dr. Luyties worked tirelessly on developing combination tablets for specific ailments that would simplify treatment for his patients, especially those traveling or living too far away for prompt medical care.
+After receiving the 1904 World Fair's Grand Prize in Medicine for the exceptional Purity, Accuracy, and Quality of Luyties Homeopathic Remedies, August Luyties (Herman's son) constructed a spacious factory-sized building for Luyties.
+In 1910, manufacturing relocated to its current site.
+Luyties has remained a highly regarded family business since its inception.
+Its extensive history accounts for the broad product line, devoted customer base, strong family legacy, and steadfast commitment to classical homeopathy.
+Throughout the years, Luyties has supported the art and science of producing homeopathic remedies and consistently adhered to homeopathic principles during the difficulties that homeopathy faced in achieving widespread acceptance and popularity today.
+During a trip to Italy in the early 1900s, Herman Luyties met a captivating model for an Italian sculptor.
+He became enamored with her but was rebuffed by a proposal.
+Devastated, Luyties commissioned the artist to create a massive marble statue of his beloved figure.

 With this file you will be able to print Herman Luyties MD Grave Marker St Louis Bellafontaine Cemetery 3D print model with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Herman Luyties MD Grave Marker St Louis Bellafontaine Cemetery 3D print model.